annejohnson/dna-patterns/README.md

 - Try sequential animation rather than all-at-once
 - Add a play button that fireworks through the different species
 - HTML best practices
-  - Add meta tags, GA, etc.
+  - Add meta tags and whatever else